(Updated in 2020)

 Serradura is Portuguese dessert that took off in Macau.
 Sweetened whipped cream layered with crushed cookie crumbs, then freeze.
 It’s like a hard vanilla ice cream, but better!
 All you need are 4 ingredients!

 “Serradura” means “sawdust” in Portuguese.
-Sawdust pudding may sound a bit unappetizing, but the sawdust actually refers to the biscuit crumbs.
-The biscuits were crushed super fine, which look like sawdust.
+Sawdust pudding may sound a bit unappetizing, but the sawdust actually refers to the cookie crumbs.
+The cookies were crushed super fine, which look like sawdust.
 No matter how weird it may look, I am sure that you will get addicted to this dessert after you have tried it.

 Serradura (Macanese Sawdust Pudding)

 - 2 cups heavy whipping cream

-- 2/3 – ½ cup sweetened condensed milk
+- 2/3 cup sweetened condensed milk

 - Choose your desired containers (e.g. glass cups, trifle bowls) that are enough to hold about 6-cup of pudding.

 - Crush the cookies in a food processor until very fine.
 If you do not have a food processor, put the cookies in a Ziploc bag.
 Close the bag tightly.
 With a rolling-pin, crush and roll the cookies until very fine.